AI Is a Bridge

 Today that friction is everywhere.
 Dropdown menus instead of plain speech.
 Forms instead of free text.
 Interfaces designed for computers, not people.

-When I edit recipes in my meal planner at OurMeals, I type or speak in freeform — “halve the sugar, swap the tofu for chicken” — and the AI maps it back into the database so my grocery list stays accurate.
+When I add or edit recipes in my meal planner at OurMeals, I type — “convert to grams, halve the sugar, swap the tofu for chicken” — and the AI maps this back into the database so my grocery list stays accurate.
 No scrolling, no dropdowns, no structured fields.
-I can ask for instructions mid-recipe without even touching my phone.
-But it interrupts my conversation with my daughter.
+With my voice assistent, I can ask for instructions mid-recipe without even touching my phone.

 In each case the underlying technology is ordinary: a database, a flashcard app.
 AI doesn’t replace any of it.
 Our legacy systems — the mobile apps, the databases, the web pages built for specific purposes — aren’t going away.
-We’re building on top of them, so that AI can stand in front and translate.
+We’ll build on top of our current tech stack, with AI that stands in front and translates.

-The tedium shifts though.
-Instead of wrestling with dropdowns, you wrestle with the AI — rephrasing, correcting, arguing about what you actually meant.
-The better it gets, the easier it is to just let it choose.
+For now, the tedium shifts; instead of wrestling with dropdowns, you wrestle with the AI - rephrasing, correcting, arguing about what you actually meant.
+But as the AI gets better, it becomes easier to cognitive-offload, become lazy and accept its choices.
 Maybe that’s trust.
 Or maybe that’s agency, quietly leaving the room.
+I once delegated my meetings to my human-assistant, so I could focus on the engineering.
+He took my promotion.
+Will our AI assistants take our jobs?

-Which leaves a harder question: maybe it’s fine to replace the transaction — the form, the dropdown, the waiter at the counter.
-But are we replacing the person too?
-How do we keep labouring to build beautiful things for each other — and not spin out into isolation, each of us in a private loop, consuming content made for an audience of one?
+Which leaves a harder question: maybe it’s fine to replace the transactional stuff — the form, the dropdown, the waiter at the counter.
+But are we replacing our relationships too?
+How do we keep labouring to build beautiful things for each other and not spin out into isolation, each of us in a private loop, consuming content made for an audience of one?
+Social media has shown us the dangers of that.
+AI friends will be even more isolating.